The Cathedral is at the heart of the Diocese of Liverpool.

 There are five key departments at St James' House.
 Their work can be very briefly summarised as follows:

-For more information on the Diocese visit the Liverpool Diocese website
+For more information visit the Diocese of Liverpool Diocese website.

 St James' House